 - The document(s) you submit to show money available to you must cover a consecutive 28-day period ending no more than 31 days before the date of your application.
 Your date of application is the date you paid for your visa application online.

 - If you're using a currency other than GBP, you must convert amounts into GBP on your application.
-To convert currency values UK Visas & Immigration use Oanda.
+To convert currency values UK Visas and Immigration, we recommend Oanda.
 They'll use the exchange rate on the date you paid for your application online.

 Only the following documents are acceptable: